phil-rice/Phils-Blog/_posts/2015-11-10-The-Use-Of-Scala-AnyVals-In-High-Performance-Code.markdown

   override def toString = s"($value/$size)"
 }
 {% endhighlight %}
 This is really nice.
-Given an Int (32 bits) wrapped in a ValueAndSize (which takes no time) we can get access to the size and value in what is idiomatically a nice way.
-Let's extend this idea to the actual
+Given an Int (32 bits) wrapped in a ValueAndSize (which takes no time, and consumes no run time resources) we can get access to the size and value in what is idiomatically a nice way.
-Ott itself
+Let's extend this idea to the actual Ott itself

 {% highlight scala %}
 object LongTools {